sourcegraph/lsp-adapter/README.md

 Usage: lsp-adapter [OPTIONS] LSP_COMMAND_ARGS...

 Options:
+  -beforeInitializeHook string
+    	A program to run after cloning the repository, but before the 'initialize' call is forwarded to the language server.
+(For example, you can use this to run a script to install dependencies for the project).
+The program's cwd will be the workspace's cache directory, and it will also be passed the cache directory as an argument.
   -cacheDirectory string
-      cache directory location (default "/tmp/proxy-cache") -didOpenLanguage string
+    	cache directory location (default "/var/folders/qq/1q_cmsmx6qv7bs_m6g_2pt1r0000gn/T/proxy-cache") -didOpenLanguage string
     	(HACK) If non-empty, send 'textDocument/didOpen' notifications with the specified language field (e.x. 'python') to the language server for every file.
   -glob string
     	A colon (:) separated list of file globs to sync locally.
 By default we place all files into the workspace, but some language servers may only look at a subset of files.
 Specifying this allows us to avoid syncing all files.
 Note: This is done by basename only.
   -jsonrpc2IDRewrite string
-      (HACK) Rewrite jsonrpc2 ID. none (default) is no rewriting. string will use a string ID. number will use a number ID.
+    	(HACK) Rewrite jsonrpc2 ID. none (default) is no rewriting. string will use a string ID. number will use number ID.
 Useful for language servers with non-spec complaint JSONRPC2 implementations. (default "none")
+  -pprofAddr string
+    	server listen address for pprof
   -proxyAddress string
     	proxy server listen address (tcp) (default "127.0.0.1:8080") -trace
-      trace logs to stderr
+    	trace logs to stderr (default true)
 ```

 ## How to Use `lsp-adapter`

 `lsp-adapter` proxies requests between your Sourcegraph instance and the language server, and modifies them in such a way that allows for the two to communicate correctly.
 In order to do this, we need to know

 - How to connect `lsp-adapter` to the language server
 - How to connect to your Sourcegraph instance to `lsp-adapter`

 ### Connect `lsp-adapter` to the Language Server